 Welcome to the Mother Baby Unit!
 You will become proficient in the care of newborns as well as providing sound anticipatory guidance before discharge.
-You will be supervised by Dr. Poj Lysouvakon, as well as other members of the Section of Academic Pediatrics.
+You will be supervised by Dr. Poj Lysouvakon, as well as other members of the Sections of Academic Pediatrics and Pediatric Hospital Medicine.

 - Rotation director: Poj Lysouvakon, MD

 - MBU Pager: 9690

 - Contact Dr. Poj Lysouvakon by page on the Friday prior to beginning your rotation.

 - Required rotation for all PL-1 residents, may occur in 2- or 4-week blocks